yz-jz/Traffic-incidents-ELT-pipeline/README.md

     - Looker : Cloud-native BI platform for interactive data visualization

-## Dataset Used
+## Data Used
 This dataset contains **reported traffic incidents**, including details such as **incident type, severity, location, and timestamps**.
 The data is retrieved using the **TomTom Traffic Incidents API**, which provides real-time and historical incident reports based on predefined geographical bounding boxes (bboxes).

 To enrich the dataset with human-readable locations, the **LocationIQ API** is used for **reverse geocoding**, converting raw latitude and longitude coordinates into city names, street names, and administrative regions.

 By integrating these APIs, the pipeline ensures a structured and enriched dataset